OpenAddressesUK/theodolite/app/views/static/developers/addingdata.md

 + Taking an existing list of addresses and correcting them based on information from a third-party owned dataset
 + Using a third-party owned dataset to add a field containing a linked identifier

 If you know that your historic addresses were produced using one of these activities then you may want to check with your legal department and contact any third parties who supplied you with address services to determine if they will authorise you to release the data under an open data licence.

-If you determine that there are no third party rights or once you have received this confirmation then you can contribute historic bulk address data through the process described [here](/developers/apis-and-data#submitmany).
+If you determine that there are no third party rights, once you have received this confirmation of if your reasonable due diligence shows none of these activities occuring in the past then you can contribute historic bulk address data through the process described [here](/developers/submitmany).

 ## I want to help source data from organisations